-I was first licensed as KA2AEW in 1978 as a Novice operator using CW and a converted 11 meter beam.
-Since that time I have upgraded to General, Advanced and eventually to Amateur Extra (20 WPM CW).
-I changed callsigns to KG2GT after earning the Advanced license.
-I finally tested for Amateur Extra and settled on the callsign KG2S.
+I was first licensed as KA2AEW in 1978 as a Novice class operator.
+My rig consisted of a Kenwood TS-520S, a converted 11 meter beam, and a paddle keyer.
+Since that time I have upgraded my license to General, Advanced, and eventually to Amateur Extra (20 WPM CW).
+I changed callsigns to KG2GT after earning the Advanced license and finally settled on my current callsign KG2S after passing my Extra class license.

 I am active on LoTW and eQSL.